samuelfaj/jQuery-Simple-Pagination/README.md

 # jQuery-Simple-Pagination
-Allows you to create paginations between divs just by html.
+Allows you to create paginations between divs only with html.

 ## Example Code
 ```